 Some corporations have a legal department and would need a paralegal to help attorneys on staff do their job.
 Hospitals, social agencies, human resource departments are all areas that can use a paralegal.

 Another option is to choose a specialization area, where you will become an expert in a specific area of the law.
 Here are some examples.
 To qualify for specialization you must complete at least 30 hours of education in the specialty area and have five years of legal experience.
 Three of those years should be in the specialty area you have chosen.

 Here are some examples of possible specializations, and there could be more to choose from as you grow in your paralegal career.

 - Litigation.
 In this area, you work with lawyers who take cases to trial.
 This can be prosecution of defense.
 This would be a busy job, helping attorneys prepare for their case, from pleadings to discovery, and through the trial itself.

-- Criminal law, which is a sub-specialization of litigation.
+- Criminal law, is a sub-specialization of litigation.
 In this area, you would help either the prosecution or the defense build the case for trial.

 - Civil law is also similar to litigation but involves cases that are not a matter of whether someone broke the law.
 Civil cases are when people sue each other for various reasons.

 - Government agencies.
 Any government agency is going to have a legal department and will need help with legal research, and with putting cases together.
 This can also include law enforcement and politicians.

 - Labor Law.
 This can involve working for lawyers, or for corporations, dealing with all the various aspects of labor law.
 This would be working on legal aspects of working conditions, discrimination, fair payment, and other legal disputes between employer and employee